hel·i·cop·ter par·ent: "a parent who takes an overprotective or excessive interest in the life of their child or children."

 One of the great things about this approach is that it gives us a chance to understand your goals for a martial arts program while giving you the chance meet the instructors and see all that The Dragon Gym has to offer.

-CLICK HERE to take the next step and schedule that first lesson.
+CLICK HERE to check out our Kids Martial Arts Class Schedules, take the next step, and set up your child's first lesson.

 President, Dragon Gym